Integrating Snips with Home Assistant

 What is happening here is that the Snips custom component will invoke the script as defined in the

 action field, passing the intent slots as parameters.
 The templating system used by Home Assistant allows us to perform more complex actions involving conditionals, loops, states, and more.
 For a detailed explanation, see the Templating Guide.

 That’s it!
 We now have a voice-controlled Home Assistant setup running entirely on-device!
 A sample configuration file can be found on Github.
 We invite you to contribute and make it better!
-Comments and suggestions are welcome, just ping us on Slack!
+Comments and suggestions are welcome, just ping us on Discord!